 Investments, other than the limited partnership accounted for at cost, are reported at fair value.
 The fair value of investments with a readily determinable market value is based on the quoted market prices as of the close of the last business day of the year.
-The fair value of the Covenant Apartments Fund VII (Institutional Fund) and the Weatherlow Offshore Fund I Ltd. (Weatherlow) limited partnerships are determined using net asset value (NAV) as a practical expedient.
+The fair value of the Weatherlow Offshore Fund I Ltd. (Weatherlow) limited partnership is determined using net asset value (NAV) as a practical expedient.